 A growing number of enterprises, universities, media outlets and professionals are seeing value in having word-for-word written records of conversations, lectures and meetings on hand to reference.
-Rather than manually taking notes, these individuals are utilizing transcription softwares to produce the work for them.
+Rather than manually taking notes, these individuals are utilizing a transcription software to produce the work for them.

 There are several transcription softwares on the market to capture these important audio bites and provide users with a full written record of them.
 These offerings range from more basic, free transcription software tools to complex solutions which offer actionable and searchable data points.
 Identifying whether you or your business can benefit from transcription and selecting which type to use – free or paid – depends largely on your company’s goals.